BatchClayderman/GRS/README.md

 # GRS

-This is an implementation of the GRS scheme based on the JPBC library.
+This is an implementation of the GRS cryptography scheme (``From Σ-protocol based Signatures to Ring Signatures: General Construction and Applications``) based on the JPBC library.

+This repository is a part of the [cryptography schemes](https://github.com/BatchClayderman/Cryptography-Schemes).

-Please right-click the ``Start.java`` and click ``Run as Java application``.
+Please use the ``Start.java`` to launch the program.
+For example, please right-click the ``Start.java`` and click ``Run as Java application`` if ``eclipse`` is used.

 The file ``Start.java`` implements the following running order.